DaviSpeck/encrypt-with-kms/README.md

 ### MongoDB
 Is a document database used to build highly available and scalable internet applications.
 With its flexible schema approach, it's popular with development teams using agile methodologies.

+---

+OBS: The code was based on another, but adapted to the point of having its own inspiration, but here I give permission for public use even if in full